op-energy-foundation/op-energy-blockspan-service/README.md

 This repo contains blockspan service and frontend of the Op-Energy.

+Historically, `op-energy` consists from 2 repos: `op-energy-blockspan-service` (initial one) and `op-energy` (which was private until some point of time).
+Be aware that current document covers only `op-energy-blockspan-service`.
+`op-energy`'s documentation, in it's turn, covers both both (at least in terms of installation and building).

+See https://github.com/op-energy-foundation/op-energy/ for the reference in case if your goal is to build/setup a complete op-energy setup.

 # Installation

 We use nix package manager for deployment.
 Our primary target is NixOS, but you can use nix to build OpEnergy on any OS supporting Nix and then setup OS-specific system services yourself.